mailgun/documentation/source/api-templates.rst

     GET /<domain>/templates/<templateId>

 Returns metadata information about a stored template specified in url.
-Flag active allows to return content of active version of the template.
+If the `active` flag is provided the content of active version of the template is returned.

 .. container:: ptable